 EL ARENAL DEL CARMEN

-Set in an attractive and very spacious 19th century listed building, the newish ‘El Arenal del Carmen’ restaurant is now starting to slowly but surely take off as the holiday season seeps into view.
+Set in an attractive and very spacious 19th century listed building, the newish ‘El Arenal del Carmen’ restaurant is now starting to slowly but surely take off as summer seeps into autumn.
 Set on a mellow street in the historic centre, it’s just a stone’s throw from the La Lonja and near Plaza Negrito so not difficult to find…

 The interior is an inviting and original mix of ancient and modern, with very Mediterranean ceramic tiled floors giving a warm and rustic feel to the place.
 Combine this with the British Red Telephone box displaying classic Gins to go with your Tonics and you know you are in a restaurant that is welcome to English and Spanish speakers alike.
 They can can seat about 100 customers, and there are still some interesting nooks and crannies and a sultry terrace out the back too.
 There is a fisherman cove vibe near the kitchen, with distressed brickwork and plenty of paintings of fishing boats and nets, including one reminiscent of Valencia’s most famous painter, Sorolla.